Auce Municipality

 Auce Municipality (Auces novads) was a municipality in Semigallia, Latvia.
-The municipality was formed in 2009 by merging Bēne parish, Lielauce parish, Ukri parish, Vītiņi parish, Īle parish and Auce town with its countryside territory the administrative centre being Auce.
+The municipality was formed in 2009 by merging parts of the dissolved Dobele district: Bēne Parish, Lielauce Parish, Ukri Parish, Vītiņi Parish, Īle Parish and Auce town with its countryside territory (which later became Vecauce Parish).
+The administrative center was Auce.

 On 1 July 2021, Auce Municipality ceased to exist and its territory was merged into Dobele Municipality.